Free Shipping on all orders over $150

 7. Prioritise hormone balance

-With a high percentage of weight gain and weight loss resistance pointing to hormone imbalance as a contributor, this point is a no brainer.
-One of the fundamental characteristics of menopause is hormonal fluctuation.
-At MenoMe, we have 40+ and 55+ to help you do this naturally and safely in combination with the above tools.
+With a high percentage of weight gain and weight loss resistance pointing to hormonal chaos, this point is a no brainer.
+One of the fundamental characteristics of menopause is hormonal fluctuations.
+At MenoMe®, we have Merry Peri® and Perky Post® to help you naturally and safely in combo with the above tools.
 In addition, avoiding hormone disruptors such as pesticides and chemicals in food and cleaning products is recommended.

 Eighty-ninety per cent of weight gain and management is about what you do in the kitchen.
 Nevertheless, moving your body is vital to help you build muscle, metabolise energy, and improve your sleep and mental health.